arqma/arqma/CONTRIBUTING.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "Monero Maintainer Team" is defined in this document as the following users:
+The "Arqma Development Team" is defined in this document as the following users:
+- malbit
-- fluffypony
+- ArqTras
-- moneromooo
+- SmajeNz0
-- hyc
+- Arg0nator

 ## Goals